-Perhaps our bodies realize the benefits of the process and send signals to our brains to urge us to pick up our pens and sketchbooks and wander away from the busyness and stress of everyday life.
+After a while we realize the benefits of the process and we get urges to pick up our pens and sketchbooks and wander away from the busyness and stress of everyday life.

-When I use drawing as a tool to focus more intently on a subject, time disappears, my shoulders loosen and my body relaxes.
-Going outdoors to sketch recharges my need for beauty, it reminds me to use my senses and be present.
+Drawing causes us to focus more intently on a subject, time disappears, shoulders loosen and bodies relax.
+Going outdoors to sketch recharges our need for beauty, it reminds us to use our senses and be present.

 “Nobody sees a flower, really — it is so small — we haven’t time and to see takes time, like to have a friend takes time.”– Georgia O’Keeffe